Subsidence of coastal structures

 Let’s make a few preliminary notes on the available data:

 • Subsidence (and uplift) may be a continuous process (e.g., consolidation) or a sudden process (e.g., liquefaction).
-Average rates of subsidence in mm/year make sense only in case of continuous processes.
+Average rates of subsidence in mm/year make sense only in case of continuous processes and for limited periods of time.

-• It is known from the eustatic Sea Level Rise (SLR) curve that its rate has been around 0.25 mm/year over the past 2000 years, and 0.7 mm/year over the 5000 years before that.
-Therefore, we selected data with an age of 1000 to 4000 years (1000 AD to 2000 BC).
-Hence, places that were submerged more 0.5 m over the past 2000 years must have been subject to some kind of subsidence (as Submergence = Subsidence + SLR).
+• It is very difficult to separate barystatic (formerly called “eustatic”) Sea Level Change (SLC) and subsidence of the earth’s crust.
+The Relative Sea Level Change (RSLC or Submergence) of around 0.25 mm/year over the past 2000 years may be due for a large part (maybe even totally) to crustal subsidence.
+Hence, places that were submerged more 0.5 m over the past 2000 years must have been subject to some kind of subsidence (as Submergence = Subsidence + Sea Level Change).

-• As the eustatic SLR amounted to ca. 0.5 m in the past 2000 years, any uplift larger than 0.5 m will be visible on land without underwater exploration.
+• Similarly, any uplift larger than 0.5 m will be visible on land without underwater exploration.

-Sites with more than 1 m submergence in 2000 years (0.50 mm/yr) were selected from our data base, yielding 270 sites (including Atlantis!).
+Sites with more than 1 m submergence in 2000 years (0.50 mm/yr) were selected from our data base, yielding 344 sites (including Atlantis!).
+In addition, 80 sites uplifted in the last 2000 years were identified.

-Port structures located on loosely packed sands provided by longshore sediment transport may be subject to liquefaction during earthquakes, inducing a general subsidence of the port.
-Sites in deltas are well-known for subsidence which is usually due to compaction of underlayers that are loaded with new sediment brought by the river(s).
-In addition, consolidation may occur if these underlayers contain clayey materials.
+At a local scale, port structures located on loosely packed sands provided by longshore sediment transport may be subject to liquefaction during earthquakes, inducing a general subsidence of the port.
+Sites in deltas are well-known for subsidence.
 Sites in rocky areas may be subjected to crustal movements linked to seismic activity, like around the Aegean Sea.
-The bay of Naples is a particular case subjected to so-called ‘bradyseism’ which induces alternatively uplift and subsidence.
+The bay of Naples is a particular case subjected to so-called ‘bradyseism’ linked to volcanic activity and resulting in alternating uplift and subsidence.
+Examples of local subsidence are provided in this volume for Caesarea Maritima and elsewhere for Thonis-Heracleion (Brocard, 2024).

 References